Real-World Light Field Image Super-Resolution via Degradation Modulation: LF Image Degradation Formulation

+The above degradation model can be considered as a process in which the real observed LR image is obtained by blurring, downsampling and adding noise on the HR image.
+In the following subsection, we will apply the degradation model to 4D LFs to formulate our LF image degradation model.

-\section{LF Image Degradation Model}
+\subsection{LF Image Degradation Model}

-In this section, we introduce our LF image degradation model.
-We use the two-plane model \cite{levoy1996light} to parameterize LFs.
-That is, without considering the channel dimension, an LF can be formulated as a 4D tensor $\mathcal{L} \in \mathbb{R}^{U\times V \times H\times W}$, where $U$ and $V$ represent angular dimensions, and $H$ and $W$ represent spatial dimensions.
-Since this paper focuses on enhancing the spatial resolution of an LF, we use the SAI representation in \cite{DistgLF} to describe our method.
+We use the two-plane model \cite{levoy1996light} to parameterize 4D LF as $\mathcal{L} \in \mathbb{R}^{U\times V \times H\times W}$, where $U$ and $V$ represent angular dimensions, $H$ and $W$ represent spatial dimensions.
+Since this paper focuses on enhancing the spatial resolution of LFs, we use the SAI representation in \cite{DistgLF} to describe our method.
 That is, an LF can be considered as a $U\times V$ array of SAIs, and each SAI has a spatial size of $H\times W$.